Buyer’s Home Inspection

 A home inspection is a detailed evaluation of a house and is intended to reveal items that substantially affect habitability.
 Our primary concerns are your family’s health and safety, and identifying items that could be expensive to repair that may not have been fully disclosed to you by the seller.

 Having said that, there are several things you should not expect from a home inspection.
 It is not an evaluation of cosmetic or decorator items.
-It is not a guarantee that a seller must fix any of the items in the report.
+We cannot simulate all usage conditions such as someone actually taking a shower, cooking a meal, or flushing items down a drain.
+A home inspection is not a guarantee that a seller must fix any of the items in the report.
 For example, a seller does not have to bring an older home in compliance with today’s building standards.
 An old house with single pane windows is not required to have double pane windows installed for you.
 We do not inventory the items in the house, and we do not confirm the accuracy of the MLS statements.
 If you are buying an older home please visit our Insider’s Guide to buying older houses.

 When choosing a property inspection company for your home, consider your options carefully.
 Home inspectors are not generic, and they are not all the same.
 Just like most other services a good one costs a few dollars more.
 But a good inspection can be worth thousands of dollars in seller concessions or repairs.